2022 Commonwealth Games: Security

 The West Midlands Police said around 3,000 officers would be deployed to patrol the 2022 Commonwealth Games.
 1,000 of these were to come from West Midlands Police and 2000 from a "mutual aid" arrangement with other UK forces.
 Additionally, private drones were banned over a no-fly zone and 55 police dogs were also part of the security plan.

 Festival

 The 2022 Commonwealth Games was accompanied by a six-month long cultural event called the Birmingham 2022 Festival.
 It had been billed as "the biggest celebration of creativity ever seen in the region" and was taking place in the host city and throughout the West Midlands.
 With more than 200 events planned, it was one of the biggest cultural programmes ever hosted during the Commonwealth Games.
-Events took place before and after the 2022 Games, which took place between July 28 and August 8, 2022, from March to September 2022.
+Events took place before and after the 2022 Games (which took place between 28 July and 8 August 2022), from March to September 2022.